DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 * Student jonnil focused on development of the model training, testing new functionalities both locally and in Google Cloud's Compute Engine, as well as running training jobs through Vertex AI.
 He also ensured correct logging of model checkpoints and training statistics to Weigths & Biases.

-* Student s091969 was responsible for version control of data and GCE Bucket integration.
+* Student s091969 was responsible for version control of data and GCE bucket integration.
 Setup Continuous Machine Learning using GitHub Actions workflows with Vertex AI and docker in the training pipeline.

 * Student s233480 contributed to